U2 songs that reference The Troubles of Ireland

 This lead to the IRA sending a threat to U2 that if they continued their campaign, they would be kidnapped.
 U2 continued anyway and continued to bring attention to the Troubles.

 What's very interesting about the IRA getting upset about a single pop song was the fact that the original lyrics contained the line '"Don't talk to me about the rights of the IRA, UDA'.
-Written by the Edge, the band as a whole felt such lyrics might be too inflammatory and where changed.
+Written by The Edge, the band as a whole felt such lyrics might be too inflammatory and where changed.

 This bit of self-editing actually made the song better.